Functionalism in Psychology and Sociology Explained

 4. Ned Block: Ned Block is known for his criticisms of functionalism and his development of the absent qualia argument.
 Block has challenged functionalism by arguing that functional organisation alone cannot account for conscious experience.
 His work has contributed to debates about whether functional roles are sufficient to explain all aspects of mental states, particularly consciousness in educational settings.

-These founding figures have collectively shaped functionalism into a robust theoretical framework that continues to influence both psychological research and educational practice.
+These founding figures have collectively shaped functionalism into a strong theoretical framework that continues to influence both psychological research and educational practise.
 Their contributions demonstrate how mental processes serve adaptive functions, helping educators understand why certain learning behaviours emerge and persist in classroom environments.

 Functionalist psychology and sociology offer powerful frameworks for understanding educational processes, institutional purposes, and student behaviour.
 By recognising that mental processes and social structures serve specific functions, educators can develop more effective teaching strategies and create learning environments that align with students' adaptive needs.